ashesh-0/Disentangle/README.md

 for just 4 rotations.
 In this case, I'll not have that issue.
 Another thing is to allow for flipping.
-I've made those changes and will shortly start the training. turing /home/ubuntu/ashesh/training/disentangle/2205/D3-M3-S0-L0/10 (flipping + 90rotation)
+I've made those changes and will shortly start the training. turing /home/ubuntu/ashesh/training/disentangle/2205/D3-M3-S0-L0/10 (flipping + 90rotation) I don't see any improvement.
+Idea now is to find the bottleneck.
+What is limiting the performance.
+Atleast the training error has to go down.
+/home/ubuntu/ashesh/training/disentangle/2205/D3-M3-S0-L0/11 (reduced kl_weight=0.005
+and increased max_var=8)
+My interpretation of the increased variance is that it allows to capture a larger amount of the subspace.
+However, the counter argument is that with larger variance it is difficult to ascertain what would be the sampled z.
+And so, the model would essentially behave very similar for nearby mean values.
+I think, it then makes sense to look at for which images, do the stdev() in q() gets very high:
+a) is it only few worse examples or is it all examples in general.
+b) Also, is it for few channels or is it on all channels?

 Exp 5: Look at the optimal PSNR code and use it from there.